scarlethawks/project2/README.md

 John Moore: My strengths are in writing semantic HTML, I like organizing everything to make the HTML code tidy.
 I think I'm just okay at CSS and want to work more on my JavaScript.

+Cesar Escoto: My strengths are in git, some JS and HTML.
+I mainly just try my best to resolve any issues (A.K.A.
+I'm the rubber ducky in the debugging process)